Mostafa-HEH/alx-higher_level_programming/0x00-python-hello_world/README.md

 Task 9: Write a Python script that prints "The Zen of Python", by TimPeters, followed by a new line.
 Task 11: Write a Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.
 Task 12: Write a script that compiles a Python script file.
+Task 13: Write the Python function def magic\_calculation(a, b): that does exactly the same as the following Python bytecode: